-Within the national park there are no formal campgrounds.
+There are no formal campgrounds within the national park.
 Two state parks that are within 50 miles of the Mississippi National River and Recreation Area have camping facilities.
 These are Afton State Park and William O’Brien State Park both east of the metropolitan area near the St. Croix River.

 The Metropolitan Council lists regional parks that also have camping available.